apache/airflow/docs/howto/dags-in-production.rst

 Airflow retries a task if it fails.
 Thus, the tasks should produce the same outcome on every re-run.
 Some of the ways you can avoid producing a different result -

-* Don't use INSERT during a task re-run, an INSERT statement might lead to duplicate rows in your database.
+* Do not use INSERT during a task re-run, an INSERT statement might lead to duplicate rows in your database.
   Replace it with UPSERT.
 * Read and write in a specific partition.
 Never read the latest available data in a task.
   Someone may update the input data between re-runs, which results in different outputs.